0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 #### Human Memory, Natures HD

-When humans perform a process, we are thinking.
+When a human performs a process, they are by necessity thinking.
 We may employ experience, which is the memory of performing that process previously.
-However, performing an action requires active thought, and is not an exercise in recollection alone.
+However, performing an action requires active thought, and cannot be accomplished through recollection alone.

 Computers operate in the same manner.
 Data stored on the hard disk cannot be used to perform a dynamic action.
 You cannot execute data stored on disk, in the same manner in which we cannot drive a car by only employing a memory of driving a car in the past.
 We need to physically operate the vehicle, which requires our minds to think about what we are doing actively.
+I.e. remembering stepping on a break pedal, won't prevent you from rear ending someone stopped infront of you.

 **Memory as it relates to humans is the data that has been written to a computer's hard disk or SSD.
 Data that has been written to disk can only be read or overwritten, remaining static otherwise.**